a2stuff/prodos-drivers/README.md

 The intent is that you use a tool like Copy II Plus or [Apple II DeskTop](https://github.com/a2stuff/a2d) to copy and arrange the SYSTEM files on your boot disk as you see fit.
 A boot disk image catalog that is used on multiple different hardware configurations might include:

 * `PRODOS` - the operating system, e.g. [ProDOS 2.4](https://prodos8.com/)
+* `HOME.SYSTEM` - start off with a blank screen
 * `NS.CLOCK.SYSTEM` - install No-Slot clock driver, if present
 * `ROMXRTC.SYSTEM` - install ROMX clock driver, if present
 * `FN.CLOCK.SYSTEM` - install FujiNet clock driver, if present
 * `DCLOCK.SYSTEM` - install DClock clock driver, if present
-* `CRICKET.SYSTEM` - install Cricket! clock driver, if present
+* `CRICKET.SYSTEM` - install The Cricket! clock driver, if present
 * `ZIPCHIP.SYSTEM` - slow the ZIP CHIP on speaker access, if present
 * `RAM.DRV.SYSTEM` - install RamWorks RAM disk driver, if present
 * `BUHBYE.SYSTEM` - install a customized Quit handler to replace the built-in one